Anxiety

 What is anxiety?

 The physiological components of anxiety include muscle tension, heart palpitations, sweating, shaking, tightness in the chest, “rubbery” legs, or “butterflies in the stomach.”
-Anxiety puts wear and tear on the body and degrades quality of life.
+Anxiety can also occur secondarily in disorders like depression, bipolar disorder, Attention Deficit Hyperactivity Disorder (ADHD), or traumatic brain injury (TBI).

 Here are some of the individual components of anxiety: